PLT-Columbia/Assignment-1-Lexical-Analysis/README.md

 ### Main Assignment (100 Points)

-We have provided C++ file [`src/Lexer.cpp`](src/Lexer.cpp), and header file [`src/Lexer.h`](src/Lexer.h) that contains setup code and helper classes/functions for tokens, token classes, state transitions, and outputting tokens.
+We have provided a C++ file, [`src/Lexer.cpp`](src/Lexer.cpp), as well as a header file, [`src/Lexer.h`](src/Lexer.h), that contain setup code and helper classes/functions for tokens, token classes, state transitions, and outputting tokens.
 Your task will be to fill in the missing items of the tokenizer to generate all tokens for an input code snippet.

 The TODO comments indicate all parts of the lexical analyzer that you need to implement in this assignment:
 1. [`stateTransition`](src/Lexer.cpp#L28): we have implemented the state transition for the `if` keyword.
 You are responsible for implementing the rest of the state transitions.